johntao/blog-2025/src/content/default/my-used-page.md

 - (G) Dapper: it's the tool for developer felt uncomfortable to use too much LINQ in their codebase or developers who make performance as the first citizen
 - (G) ADO.NET: the good old friend.
 I once dived into all the dataset and adapter API. they sure make something robust except for weak types.
 - (G) ASP.NET Web API: use it like a breeze. however, one may still get into trouble if they wish to strongly type all the filtering criteria.
-  - also, it have similar problem like MVC where middleware might be messy
+  - also, it has similar problems like MVC where middleware might be messy
-- (G) Postman: first launch in 2012. every developers go-to tool to test out various API endpoints.
+- (G) Postman: first launch in 2012. every developer's go-to tool to test out various API endpoints.
   - I have experience using the scripting feature to compose integration tests
   - however, I doubt it would be the best practice in the era of LLM
 - (F) SignalR: I didn't use it that much. from what I know, it just works